H-Tambourou/H-Tambourou/README.md

 # Hello there, it's Henrick 👋
 - 📘 Philomath for life
 - 🌱 Problem solver
-- 💞️ Would Love to collaborate on any projects.
+- 💞️ Would love to collaborate on any projects.
 - 📫 h.tambourou@gmail.com